802-387-5718 or email@example.com

 From Quinn to Sweitzer

-This historic Putney institution changed hands in 2004, when locals Jim and Diny Sweitzer bought the shop from Neil Quinn, the sole remaining founder of the West Hill Shop, circa 1971.
+This historic Putney institution changed hands in 2004, when locals Jim and Diny Sweitzer bought the shop from Neil Quinn, one of the original founders of the West Hill Shop, circa 1971.

 There is still a rich and lingering history that many “back in the day” cyclists and Nordic skiers often fondly recount of the funky ole shop without plumbing and a wood stove for heat; the Tour of the Valleys Road Race that finished at the top of West Hill Road; the Washington's Birthday Nordic Ski Race through Westminster and Putney; or the franken-mountain bike fabricated to ride Putney Mountain before there were such things as mountain bikes (which now hangs from the ceiling).